Remarks on existence - what it is not

 Subject terms are often proper names, as in “Tom Brown drives a Jaguar” and “Gollum lives in a dark, damp place”, and seem to create a host of problems – in the minds of many, anyway.
 The theory of proper names is indeed in a total muddle, with some utterly incredible ideas floating around (e.g. Kripke, Burge).
 Whether or not they are subjects, proper names are usually assumed to refer to existing individuals (so some would say Gollum doesn't count as a proper name).
 I will return to this dubious supposition below (#6) and possibly at some later date in a separate article.

 Then again, as has already been mentioned, subject terms can be general.
-Both "This rabbit eats lettuce" and "A rabbit normally eats lettuce" would be subject/predicate statements in most contexts, and there is no reason to assume that they are existentially different from one another.
+Both "The rabbit at the bottom of the garden eats lettuce" and "A rabbit normally eats lettuce" would be subject/predicate statements in most contexts, and there is no good reason to assume that they are existentially different from one another.
 "Trucks are noisy" is about trucks, "Hobbits live in holes" is about Hobbits and “Smokeless cigars are good for the lungs” is about smokeless cigars, regardless of considerations of existential import.
 By the same token there's no reason to suppose that singular terms can't be predicates.
 If "The best restaurant in town is the Rising Sun" is about best restaurants then that is the subject and the Rising Sun is predicate.